xaw-roz/ChatApplication/README.md

 # ChatApplication
-This is the repo for chat application
+This is the repo for chat application that is created using vertx.